Know the Process

 Defective Notice

-Wrong amount demanded, wrong number of days, not properly served.
-Procedural defects can defeat an eviction.
+Wrong amount demanded, wrong number of days, missing required just cause statement, not properly served, or addressed to wrong tenant.
+Procedural defects can defeat an entire eviction case.
+California courts strictly enforce notice requirements.

 🚧